aws-samples/amazon-q-teams-gateway/README.md

 You also need to have an existing, working Amazon Q application.
 If you haven't set one up yet, see [Creating an Amazon Q application](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/create-app.html)

+Lastly, you need a [Microsoft account](https://account.microsoft.com/) and a [Microsoft Teams subscription](https://www.microsoft.com/en-us/microsoft-teams/compare-microsoft-teams-business-options-b) to create and publish the app using the steps below.
+If you don’t have these, see if your company can create sandboxes for you to experiment, or create a new account and trial subscription as needed to complete the directions below.

 ### 1. Deploy the stack

 We've made this easy by providing pre-built AWS CloudFormation templates that deploy everything you need in your AWS account.